 Location: Wherever you can learn safely and effectively!
 Participants will need access to a computer and high-functioning internet.

-Educators learn so much during the keynote and breakout sessions at TIW.
-They are introduced to new and emerging technologies as well as challenged to create innovative lesson plans for their classroom.
-The sessions are lively, timely, and fresh with new and leading educational trends being introduced.
+Educators will be energized and motivated by how much they learn during keynote and breakout sessions at TIW.
+Attendees are introduced to new and emerging technologies, as well as challenged to create innovative lesson plans for their classroom.
+The sessions are lively and timely, with discussion on new and leading educational trends.

-Many entertaining and educational session presenters share their knowledge and experiences during the workshop, leading educators to think differently about how students learn today.
-Breakout sessions are used to introduce new teaching ideas, innovative educational technology tools, and resources for educators to access and increase academic knowledge in their classroom.
+Many experienced educators and other presenters share their knowledge during the workshop, encouraging attendees to think differently about how students can most effectively learn.
+Breakout sessions are used to introduce new teaching strategies, innovative educational technology tools, and accessible resources to support increased student engagement in the classroom.

 Popular past sessions include:

 During the workshop, educators are assigned to small groups, led by Technology Integration Specialists.
 These Specialists are experienced educators and tech integrationists and serve as a coaches, guides and mentors throughout the workshop experience to support their small groups in developing their unit plan, processing information learned in breakout sessions, and 1-on-1 coaching.

 Educators are also matched with a volunteer from a leading Twin Cities business for a virtual job shadow experience to better understand the workplace in action.
 You’ll discuss today’s work environment, what employers are seeking in young employees, and trends in business and their industry.
 This allows educators to hear about and teach specific workplace skills to their students and prepare them for future careers.